Do I need an appointment?

 Does the Health Service offer counseling?

-Counseling services are offered on campus at the IUP Counseling Center in the new Center for Health and Well-Being.
+Counseling services are offered on campus at the IUP Counseling Center within the Center for Health and Well-Being.
 Find more information on the Counseling Center website.
 These services are provided at no additional cost to students through their campus Wellness Fee.

 Do you still have a health education office?